 - Displays, publications and demonstrations.

 - Workshops, presentations to groups (may vary by county).

 - Coordination with other agencies to address water quality issues.

 - Training on organizational and group process skills to assist groups in reaching their goals.

 Minnesota Sea Grant Extension Program, University of Minnesota

 Lake Superior and Minnesota water resources are the focus of research and educational programs of the Minnesota Sea Grant Extension Program located on the Duluth and St. Paul campuses of the University of Minnesota.
-Presentations, workshops, publications, and audiovisual materials are available on research findings and expertise in these areas:
+Presentations, workshops and publications are available on research findings and expertise in these areas: